 - The following overlay routing protocols are supported:

-- IBGP (only with OSPF or ISIS in underlay)
+- IBGP (only with OSPF or ISIS variants in underlay)

 - Only summary network addresses need to be defined.
 IP addresses are then assigned to each node, based on its unique device id.

 - To view IP address allocation and consumption, a summary is provided in the auto-generated fabric documentation in Markdown and CSV format.

 ** For use with design type “l2ls” or other designs where there is no requirement for a routing protocol for underlay and/or overlay on l3 devices.

 It is possible to provision configurations for a complete topology but flag devices as undeployed using the host level variable

 - By default, this will have no impact within the

 eos_designsrole.
 Configs will still be generated by the